Methods list which effectively expands to all HTTP methods

 Rule Matching Specificity & Backtracking

-The implementation ensures that rules with more specific path expressions are matched first, regardless of their placement within a rule set.
-In fact, more specific rules are prioritized even when they are defined across different rule sets.
+The implementation ensures that rules with more specific host and path expressions are matched first — regardless of their position within a rule set.
+In other words, specificity takes precedence over ordering.

-When a path expression matches a request, any additional conditions specified in the rule’s matching criteria are evaluated.
+Once a host and path expression of a rule matches a request, any additional conditions specified in the rule’s matching criteria are evaluated.
 Only if these conditions are met will the rule’s pipeline be executed.

-a less specific rule successfully matches (including evaluation of any additional conditions), or
+a less specific rule matches successfully (including all its conditions),

 The following examples illustrate these principles: